-Bako trail in Sarawak is the perfect trailer for rich biodiversity found on the entire island of Borneo.
-It consists of more than 5 vegetation.
-It is said that Bako national park has every kind of vegetation that one can find on Borneo.
+Bako trail in Sarawak is the perfect trailer for the rich biodiversity found on the entire island of Borneo.
+It consists of more than 5 types of vegetation.
+It is said that Bako national park has every kind of vegetation that one can find in Borneo.

 Bako also has a diverse range of fauna as well as a coastline with tiny bays, coves, and beaches.
 Visitors to Bako, unlike some national parks, are nearly certain to witness animals.

 In short, Bako has everything you asked for!
 From limestone caves, and magnificent beaches to trekking trails, and rare flora and fauna.

 Bako’s wildlife is less timid than its isolated forest counterparts since they are so used to human visitors, so you will have plenty of opportunities to view and photograph them up close.
 The insect-eating pitcher plants that have been known to consume small animals may be seen along the sandy walkways.
 If you remain longer at the park to explore more and maybe accompany the park guides on their night walks, you have a decent opportunity of witnessing more of Bako’s biodiversity.

 Bako national park genuinely offers a great variety of natural beauty.
 If you want to know Borneo’s flora and fauna in one place, then Bako is the one!